mmlacak/crochess/docs/source/libcc/ccparseutils.rst

     Function returns pointer to next ply link in a given ply notation.

-    If there is no next ply link, function returns pointer to first found ``'\0'``, i.e. zero-terminating :c:`char` of a given string.
+    If there is no next ply link, function returns pointer to first found ``'\0'``, i.e. null-terminating :c:`char` of a given string.

     :param ply_an_str: Ply notation, points at ply link;
-        zero-terminated, :term:`AN` string.
+        null-terminated, :term:`AN` string.
     :returns: Pointer to next ply link if successful, :c:data:`NULL` otherwise.

 .. c:function:: bool cc_iter_ply( char const * move_an_str, char const ** start__io, char const ** end__io )